ex16x41/bugbounty/README.md

 |   https://github.com/redhuntlabs/BucketLoot | Bucket inspector that can help users extract assets, flag secret exposures and even search for custom keywords as well as Regular Expressions from publicly-exposed storage buckets by scanning files that store data in plain-text.  |

-## Visual Examples of all methods above to identify s3 buckets
+## Visual Examples of all methods above to identify s3 buckets (how it looks like in practice)

 **Weppalyzer**
 ![image](https://github.com/ex16x41/bugbounty/assets/44981946/19098495-5303-4bad-a3ef-89f6c2a84e7a)